EDIT: I’ve had quite a few inquires about whether or not I’ll sell mine, I’m very sorry mine is not for sale.

 It seems a lot of people think that artists can just draw a figure in any pose/facial expression from any angle off the top of their heads, like magic… but let me dispel that myth, artists use references.
 Up until this point I’ve been using mirrors/webcams/cameras, my own hands, image searches, tried a few programs/apps (not to my likely), books and even forced my husband to stand in stupid ways while I take photos.
 I have done life drawing classes in the past, but it’s unlikely I’d be able to afford for someone to be on hand day & night to pose for me.
 Plus there is only so much a normal person can achieve… Not everyone can be a natural actor, playing child, martial arts, leaping, magic wielding, flying dancer!
 I know I definitely can’t, but not for lack of trying! =P But up until now I’ve got by ok with all these other resources, yet I still felt a physically thing in front of me would vastly help.

 However I don’t like to admit defeat so I took to the internet in hopes that someone had by now invented a better artists mannequin drawing aid.
 I found a few fab static models statues that showed more anatomical detail.
 They really do seem great, but posing was my goal so it was a no go.
 But thought I’d link some for prosperity:

 Bandai S.H.Figuarts Body-kun (male) or Body-chan (female) – Around $35-55 USD – More realistic shape.

-Sticky Bones – frame but could be great for illustration & animation, looks very intresting – currently successfully funded Indiegogo (approx S90 USD), actuall price TBD:
+Stickybones – frame but could be great for illustration & animation, looks very interesting – currently successfully funded Indiegogo (approx S90 USD), actual price TBD:

 After a long search I saw someone suggest a poseable doll SFBT-3 (by M-field).
 I’d never thought about a “doll” before as a drawing aid!
 I found a great blog post about SFBT-3 here & their SFBT-3 English website: